FI 100 Finance Preparation Module (0 credits)

 Surveys systematically the theory of international finance, international investing and international business.
 Areas covered include foreign exchange with emphasis on exchange rate determination, exchange risk, hedging and interest rate arbitrage, international money and capital markets and international financing, multinational capital budgeting and the cost of capital.

 FI 352 International Project Finance (3 credits)

-FI 360 Introduction to Professional Financial Planning (3 credits)
+FI 360 Introduction to Personal Financial Planning (3 credits)

 Provides an overview of the personal financial planning process, including the establishment of goals and objectives, forecasting of lifetime income and expenditures, evaluation of alternative investments, money management, taxation, and retirement and estate planning.
 Covers the concepts, theories and analytical methods used in professional financial planning.
 Investments considered include home ownership, securities, money market funds, investment partnerships, insurance, business ownership, real estate, and retirement programs.
 Analyzes the effects of inflation, changing interest rates and taxation on these investments.
 Designed to give an in-depth exposure to financial planning issues to students with a professional interest in the field.

-FI 361 Advanced Topics in Financial Planning (3 credits)
+FI 361 Comprehensive Financial Plan Development (3 credits)

 This course explores the complex issues involved in planning for specialized client circumstances.
 As a result, the course highlights the effects of marriage, separation, divorce, childbirth, career changes, inheritance, health difficulties, and the retirement or death of household members on financial planning activities.
 The course work also illustrates actual uses of financial planning tools and a technology in the development of segmented and comprehensive plans to help refine students' research, communication and decision-making abilities.